platformsh/platformsh-docs/docs/src/overview/build-deploy.md

 However, the file system where your code lives is now read-only.

 Serve request
-: In this las step, the system allows the incoming requests to your newly deployed application.
+: In this last step, the system allows incoming requests to your newly deployed application.